fortana-co/react-dropzone-uploader/README.md

 Both `classNames` and `styles` should be objects containing a subset of the following keys:

+- `dropzone`
-- `dropzone`, wrapper for entire dropzone
+  + wrapper for entire dropzone
+- `dropzoneActive`
-- `dropzoneActive`, wrapper for entire dropzone when dropzone contains file(s); this is __added__ to the `dropzone` class
+  + wrapper for entire dropzone when dropzone contains file(s); this is __added__ to the `dropzone` class
+- `content`
-- `content`, wrapper for DropzoneContentComponent with no files present
+  + wrapper for DropzoneContentComponent with no files present
+- `contentWithFiles`
-- `contentWithFiles`, wrapper for DropzoneContentComponent with file(s) present
+  + wrapper for DropzoneContentComponent with file(s) present
+- `input`
-- `input`, applied directly input label
+  + applied directly input label
+- `submitButtonContainer`
-- `submitButtonContainer`, wrapper for root submit button div
+  + wrapper for root submit button div
+- `submitButton`
-- `submitButton`, applied directly to submit button
+  + applied directly to submit button

 Each key points to a default CSS class bundled with RDU.
 A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.

 If you prefer to use style object literals instead of CSS classes, simply point a key to a corresponding style object.

 Note that if you point a key to a style object in your `styles` prop, it will override the corresponding class in the `classNames` prop.
 Check out the demo in the __Getting Started__ section to see how this works!

+As with any React component, declaring your `styles` prop inside your render method could hurt performance, because it will cause RDU components that use these style objects to re-render even if their props haven't changed.

 ### Component Injection API